 There are tons of great tools for powering collaboration at the design stage.
 But organizations encounter gaps in communication outside the design team at step six, where the development team implements the design and then collects feedback on it.

 Here, we can see the staging or test of a live version of the website.
 Designers may want to inspect this to ensure their original intended look and feel were respected.
 Copywriters may also wish to review and request a few last-minute tweaks.
-However, to give meaningful input, these stakeholders typically have to screenshot from their browser, save to a PDF file, or print, with delays as they add their markups in ink or via a separate application.
-It's then easier for a requested change could then slip through the cracks with many marked-up files floating around.
+However, to give meaningful input, stakeholders typically have to screenshot from their browser, save to a PDF file, or print, with delays as they add their markups in ink or via a separate application.
+And with many loose files floating aorund, it's easier for a requested change to slip through the cracks.

 WebViewer HTML takes any web page and makes it easy to annotate and comment on, with features for capturing and centralizing one's view of feedback, so everyone can effectively collaborate.